liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/50-finding-extension-points/00-finding-extension-points-intro.markdown

 <!-- Add above tutorial link when it's available on LDN. -Cody -->

 **Important** Not all Extension points in @product@ are available as referenced services.
-Referenced services are popular extension points when using Declarative Services (DS), but there are extension points not exposed this way.
+Referenced services are common extension points when using Declarative Services (DS), but there are extension points not exposed this way.
 If your project does not use the DS component framework, you'd need to look for the API that describes its service consumption from the OSGi registry.
 Here's a